-We do tend to ask quite a lot of questions at Create, especially when we’re working with new clients.
+At Create, being a medical communications agency, we do tend to ask quite a lot of questions, especially when we’re working with new clients.
 For us, it’s an important part of the creative process, and helps us make sure we’re helping clients spend their marketing budget effectively.

 If it’s not possible to find the answers with certainty, we might recommend research.
 Of course, no one should commission an “insight” project they don’t need; the trick is to work out where the line is between what you need to know to make good marketing decisions, and what is just a “nice to know”.